Govardhans/Automation_Java/README.md

 ### 📟 Running the automation scripts locally

-In order to install and execute automation scripts locally, you will need `npm` installed on your machine
+In order to install and execute automation scripts locally, you will need `mvn` installed on your machine

 Execute following commands inside `project root` directory